zl4yy/micropython/ports/tiva_c/README.md

 ## SD Card support
 Basic SD Card support is available, Read-Only at the moment.
 The module can list files in the root dir, print text files to screen, read files and return the content as a string, run .py files (Python text code) and run .mpy files (Python Object code).
+File size for readfile and execfile is limited by a Buffer which size is set in modules/sdcard.h (default is 4KB)

+There is an option to configure the main.c code to initialise SD Card at MCU start and boot from a file on the SD Card

 	import sdcard
 	sdcard.init(3)				Use SSI port 3
 	sdcard.listdir()